Territorial evolution of Switzerland: Modern Switzerland (1848–present)

 In 1918 after the First World War, a referendum was held in the small exclave Büsingen am Hochrhein in Baden-Württemberg in which 96% of voters chose to become part of Switzerland.
 However the change of country never took place as Switzerland could not offer anything suitable in exchange and consequently, Büsingen has remained an exclave of Germany ever since.
 Later attempts to transfer Büsingen to Switzerland were also unsuccessful.
-The status of the municipality of Büsingen was however formally defined in 1967 through negotiations between what was then West Germany and Switzerland.
+The status of the municipality of Büsingen was however formally defined in 1967 through negotiations between West Germany and Switzerland.
 Büsingen am Hochrhein officially became part of the Swiss customs area.
 It had been in a de facto customs union with Switzerland since 1947.
 At the same time, the West German exclave of Verenahof, consisting of just three houses and eleven West German citizens, did become part of Switzerland.

 In a 1919 referendum, 81% of the people of Vorarlberg voted to join Switzerland, but the effort failed because of the ambivalent position of the Swiss government and the opposition of the Allied powers.

 The Swiss government expressed willingness to consider the accession of Vorarlberg to Switzerland, mostly in order to prevent its incorporation into Germany.